MerrickMath/MerrickMath.github.io/APstatistics.md

 # Statistics
+* <a href="https://MerrickMath.github.io/APStatistics/FormulaSheets2020.pdf"> Course at a glance</a>.

 ## Exam
-The AP Statistics exam will be held on May 22, at 12PM.
+* The AP Statistics exam will be held on May 22, at 12PM.
 More information found <a href="https://MerrickMath.github.io/APStatistics/exam2020.pdf"> here </a>.
+* <a href="https://MerrickMath.github.io/APStatistics/FormulaSheets2020.pdf"> Exam Formula Sheet</a>.

 ## Assignments
 * <a href="https://MerrickMath.github.io/APStatistics/assignment6.pdf"> Assignment 6 </a> (March 16-30)